oVirt/ovirt-site/source/feature/importstoragedomain.html.md

 ### General Functionality

 *   The feature should be fully supported from oVirt 3.5.
+*   Disaster Recovery will only be supported on Data Center with version 3.5
 *   The feature is dependent on both features:

 1. Detach/Attach Storage Domain - <http://www.ovirt.org/Features/ImportUnregisteredEntities>.
 The following is the general functionality of the Detach/Attach Storage Domain: